-All tenure and tenure-track faculty are eligible.
+All tenured and tenure-track faculty are eligible.
 To maximize the benefit of this program, eligible faculty participants should have identified a funding opportunity and be ready to begin the development of a competitive proposal for funding.
-PIs that have received internal seed funding are strongly encouraged to apply.
+PIs that have received internal seed funding or that have received feedback from an earlier submission are strongly encouraged to apply.
 Evidence of readiness may include one or more of the following:

 - Clear research idea with relevance for the funding agency

 - Prior funding (internal or external)

 The fellows will take part in a two-semester professional development program that will include workshops and presentations, writing group and peer support, and outside speakers.
 Participation in TGIF will be helpful for obtaining support through the Research Mentor and TRIPS program.
 In addition, a limited number of course releases will be available for the academic year.
 Altogether, these activities will empower scholars to write competitive proposals, to work with program managers from funding agencies, to develop successful relationships with UMassD units (ORA, Human Resources, Compliance, etc.), mentors, and to develop camaraderie (and perhaps collaborations) with a cohort of like-minded faculty.

 - Provide feedback for other Fellows

 - Submit a proposal for external funding within one year, or as close to one year as possible given funder deadlines.